 While dental implants differ from dentures in that they allow for a less restricted diet, proper healing needs to occur first.
 After your dental implant procedure, try to eat soft foods so your mouth and jaw can rest.

-Once you are fully healed and cleared by our dentist, you are welcome to eat your favorite foods again.
+Once you are fully healed and cleared by Dr. Blevins, you are welcome to eat your favorite foods again.

 Dental implants will restore your smile but unfortunately, they will not absolve you of all future dental issues.
-Our dentist would still like to see you for routine teeth cleanings every 3-6 months to monitor your oral health.
+We would still like to see you for routine teeth cleanings every 3-6 months to monitor your oral health.

 A visit to our Mullins, SC, dental office will also provide you with an opportunity to bring up any concerns you might have regarding your implants.
 Dr. Blevins will check on the condition of your dental implants and provide you with helpful advice on care techniques if needed.

-We know how important it is for patients to restore their smile and regain back lost confidence.
+We know how important it is for patients to fill in gaps in their smile and regain lost confidence.
 Here at Blevins Dentistry, we also take pride in educating individuals on what they need to do post-procedure.
-Our, is here to help you maintain great oral health throughout the entire process of implantation.
+Our (843) 561-4039 today to request an appointment., is here to help you maintain great oral health throughout the entire process of implantation.
+Call